On the factorisation of the $p$-adic Rankin-Selberg $L$-function in the supersingular case: Abstract

 \section{Abstract}

 Given a cusp form $f$ which is supersingular at a fixed prime $p$ away from the level, and a Coleman family $F$ through one of its $p$-stabilisations, we construct a $2$-variable meromorphic $p$-adic $L$-function for the symmetric square of $F$, denoted $\Limp_p(\Sym^2 F)$.
 We prove that this new $p$-adic $L$-function interpolates values of complex imprimitive symmetric square $L$-functions, for the various specialisations of the family $F$.
-It is in fact uniquely determined by its interpolation properties.
-We also prove that the function $\Limp_p(\Sym^2 F)$ satisfies a functional equation.

-We use this $p$-adic $L$-function to prove a $p$-adic factorisation formula, expressing the geometric $p$-adic $L$-function attached to the self-convolution of $F$, as the product of $\Limp_p(\Sym^2 F)$ and a Kubota-Leopoldt $L$-function.
+We use this $p$-adic $L$-function to prove a $p$-adic factorisation formula, expressing the geometric $p$-adic $L$-function attached to the Rankin--Selberg convolution of $f$ with itself as a the product of the $p$-adic symmetric square $L$-function of $f$ and a Kubota-Leopoldt $L$-function.
 This extends a result of Dasgupta in the ordinary case.

-Using Beilinson-Flach classes constructed by Kings, Zerbes and the second author we construct motivic cohomology classes $b_f$, and prove that, under some hypotheses, they differ by a scalar factor from the higher cyclotomic classes constructed by Beilinson.
-Using this relation, we prove the interpolation formulæ for $\Limp_p(\Sym^2 F)$ and the factorisation formula.

 \microtypesetup{protrusion=true}